apache/allura/Allura/docs/platform.rst

 they can modify the message before it is persisted to the document store (via MongoDB).

 Once the message is saved to the document store, it is then queued up for another set of hooks -- **reactors** -- that are not allowed to change the message, but can do things like send e-mail or push a new kind of event onto another queue.

-Nearly everything in roundup is implemented as either an auditor or a reactor, and PyForge definitely steals that idea and runs with it.
+Nearly everything in Roundup is implemented as either an auditor or a reactor, and PyForge definitely steals that idea and runs with it.

-TODO: Finish reactor overview (after reactor code is written)
+TODO: Finish reactor overview (after reactor code is written).

 Application Tools